antoineboquet/greek-conversion/README.md

   lunatesigma_s?: boolean         // transliterate 'ϲ' [U+03F2] as 's' (defaults to: 'c') },

-useAdditionalChars?:              // extend the default mapping with additional chars AdditionalChar[] |               //   (use AdditionalChar.ALL to enable the whole set) AdditionalChar
+additionalChars?:                 // extend the default mapping with additional chars AdditionalChar[] |               //   (use AdditionalChar.ALL to enable the whole set) AdditionalChar
 ```

-A more detailed description of the conversion options is available on this [page](https://github.com/antoineboquet/greek-conversion/wiki#conversion-options).
+A more detailed description of these conversion options is available on this [page](https://github.com/antoineboquet/greek-conversion/wiki#conversion-options).

 ### Examples